 So I took the test and was told my risk appetite is moderately aggressive.
 I initially invested in the fund recommended for my risk appetite.

-I made an initial investment of P100 just to see how it goes.
+I put P100 just to see how it goes.
 After the buy was confirmed, which took three days, I saw the P100 turned into P99~.
 I put in another P100 soon after.